-We will consider all well-designed homes.
+We will consider all well-designed homes by registered architects.

 The following guidelines are considered a base to start designing from and simply set a minimum standard for future residents.

 We have deliberately left the scope as open as possible.